paneldata/twinlife/metadata/study.md

 ### Data access

-Data can accessed via the GESIS Data Catalogue: [https://dbk.gesis.org/dbksearch/index.asp](https://dbk.gesis.org/dbksearch/index.asp)
+Data can be accessed via the GESIS Data Catalogue: [https://dbk.gesis.org/dbksearch/index.asp](https://dbk.gesis.org/dbksearch/index.asp)

 Charges for downloading this data will be paid by the TwinLife project, so the use of the data is **free of charge**!

-Note on availability: Data and documents are only released for academic research and teaching after the data depositor’s written authorization.
+Note on availability: Data and documents are only released for academic research and teaching after the data depositor's written authorization.
 For this purpose the Gesis Data Archive obtains a written permission with specification of the user and the analysis intention.